singhraghuveer31/Assignments/DatabaseSchemaEngine/README.md

 # Overview

-This libarary can be used to generate database schema based on provided database framework.
+This library provides methods to generate database schema based on the target database framework.
 Currently supported database frameworks are SFCDB and SQLite.

- This service accepts Target Database Framework, Entity Details and Formatting Rules as input.
+**IDatabaseSchemaGeneratorService** service interface provides the method **GenerateDatabaseSchema**, which accepts Target Database Framework, Entity Details and Formatting Rules as input.
 The generated schema content is written to the configured file path.
 More configuration and input details are provided in below sections.

 ![](DatabaseSchemaEngine.PNG)
+*<p align="center">Flow Diagram</p>*

 # Prerequisites
 To use the specific database framework version, below setup is required.